HtewechIheb/Metal-Slug-Level-1/README.md

-This is a recreation of the legendary Metal Slug's first mission with much simpler AI using LibGDX and Java.
+This is a clone of the legendary Metal Slug's first mission with much more basic AI.
+Technologies used: Java and LibGDX.